Tilicho Peak Expedition - 35 Days

 • Gear and Equipment: Invest in good climbing gear; good mountaineering boots, warm insulated clothing, gloves, a helmet, and a very warm sleeping bag are necessary for high climbing.
 Besides, do not forget safety climbing gear like harnesses, ropes, and a first-aid kit.

-• Mental Preparation: High-altitude climbing can also be a challenging activity where sometimes one will be stressed.
-Prepare yourself through practice either in mindfulness or relaxation techniques so you can manage anxiety whenever it comes up during climbing.
+• Mental Preparation: High-altitude climbing can also be a challenging activity, where one will be stressed.
+Prepare yourself through practice, either in mindfulness or relaxation techniques, so you can manage anxiety whenever it comes up during climbing.

 • Planning: Research the route, weather conditions, and expedition logistics.
 Understanding what to expect helps build confidence and thus makes you feel better prepared for the expedition.